playwithbear/pharaoh-idle/README.md

-# pharaoh-idle
+# Pharaoh Idle
+*Current release: v0.1*

 ## Change Log

-v0.1 - 2019-02-2019 - Initial commit, creating repository and ability to fork for development.
+**v0.1** - 2019-02-2019 - Initial commit, creating repository and ability to fork for development.
                     - Changed format from a machines-build-machines structure to individual but more powerful machines (see notes below).

 ## Ideas and Tasks